Executive Council

 Noah Vandenhouten '24

-Noah is from Austin, Texas and proudly served in the U.S. Army for six years before embarking on his academic pursuits.
-He is currently pursuing a Bachelor of Science degree in Architecture, Global Design, Planning, and Construction program.
-In addition to his studies, Noah is an active member of the Men's organization, One Army, and is involved in the Student Veterans of America group on campus.
-Upon graduation, Noah plans to leverage his education and experiences to excel in the construction industry as a project manager.
+Noah, originally from Austin, Texas, is a first-generation Aggie with a proud military background, having served in the U.S. Army before embarking on his academic journey.
+Currently, he is dedicated to pursuing a Bachelor of Science degree in Global Arts, Planning, Design, & Construction.
+In addition to his academic pursuits, Noah actively contributes as the Internal Relations Chair for the men's organization, One Army, and participates in the Student Veterans of America group on campus.
+During his leisure time, he enjoys traveling with friends, cherishing moments with his family, and watching Aggie football.
+Upon completing his studies, Noah aspires to use his education and diverse experiences in the construction industry, aspiring to excel in a role as a project manager.

 Cesar Del Rio '24